The Nantucket Sky in February 2014

 3. Planets visible with the unaided eye

-Mars: The red planet rises in the eastern sky around 2 AM and remains visible until daybreak.
+Mars: The red planet rises in the eastern sky around 11 PM and remains visible for the rest of the night.
+It can be found near the bright star Spica

 4. Meteor showers